astrohart/MFR/MFR.Renamers.Files/README.md

 Looks up a localized string similar to We've noticed that you have one or more instances of Visual Studio 2019 open.

-It doesn't appear that the solution contaiing the project to be renamed is open in any of them.
+It doesn't appear that the solution containing the project to be renamed is open in any of them.

-Choose File -> Reopen Workspace when the selected rename operation(s) have completed if the solution is open and we missed it..
+Choose File -> Reopen Workspace when the selected rename operation(s) have completed if the solution is open and we missed it.

+Do you want to proceed with the rename operation?.

 <a name='P-MFR-Renamers-Files-Properties-Resources-Culture'></a>
 ### Culture `property`